VladislavP05/TetriC/README.md

 ### Debian:

-1. Download and unpack the .zip file
+1. Download and unpack the Tetric.zip file
 2. Run the `sdlInstall.sh` file
 3. You can now run the program from the Tetric file

+### Windows:

+1. Download and unpack the TetricWin.zip file
+2. Run the program from the Tetric.exe file

 ## Controls